 Heading to Taormina

-Taormina is the most popular day trip and is located about 50 km (31 miles) south of the port.
+Taormina is one of the most popular day trips from the port and sits about 31 miles (50 km) south of the city.

 Local Public Transit